-- 6. Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - 7.
+- Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - 5.
 Disobeying rules of student conduct or directives from staff members or school officials.
-Examples of disobeying staff directives include refusing a District staff member's request to stop, present school identification, or submit to a search. - 8.
-Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, and wrongfully obtaining test copies or scores. - 9.
-Engaging in hazing or any kind of bullying or aggressive behavior that does physical or psychological harm to a staff person or another student, or urging other students to engage in such conduct.
-Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, hazing, bullying, bullying using a school computer or a school computer network, or other comparable conduct. - 10.
-Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's personal property. - 11.
-Being absent without a recognized excuse; State law and Board policy on truancy control will be used with chronic and habitual truants. - 12.
-Being involved with any public school fraternity, sorority, or secret society, by: - Being a member; - Promising to join; - Pledging to become a member; or - Soliciting any other person to join, promise to join, or be pledged to become a member. - 13.
-Being involved in gangs or gang-related activities, including displaying gang symbols or paraphernalia. - 14.
-Violating any criminal law, such as assault and battery, arson, theft, gambling, and hazing. - 15.
-Making an explicit threat on an Internet website against a school employee, a student, or any school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school at the time the threat was made or was available to third parties who worked or studied within the school grounds at the time the threat was made, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of his or her duties or employment status or status as a student inside the school. - 16.
-Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - 17.
-According to the guidelines of the Preschool for All Grant, PK students will not be suspended or expelled from the PK program.
+Examples of disobeying staff directives include refusing a staff member's request to stop, present school identification or submit to a search. - Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, altering report cards and wrongfully obtaining test copies or scores. - 7.
+Engaging in bullying, hazing or any kind of aggressive behavior that does physical or psychological harm to a staff person or another student or encouraging other students to engage in such behavior.
+Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, hazing, bullying, bullying using a school computer or a school computer network or other comparable conduct. - Engaging in any sexual activity, including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning) and sexual assault. - 9.
+Engaging in teen dating violence. - 10.
+Causing or attempting to cause damage to, stealing, or attempting to steal, school property or another person's personal property. - 11.
+Entering school property or a school facility without proper authorization. - 12.
+In the absence of a reasonable belief that an emergency exists, calling emergency responders (calling 9-1-1); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus or at any school activity. - 13.
+Being absent without a recognized excuse. - 14.
+Being involved with any public school fraternity, sorority, or secret society. - 15.
+Being involved in a gang or engaging in gang-like activities, including displaying gang symbols or paraphernalia. - 16.
+Violating any criminal law, including but not limited to, assault, battery, arson, theft, gambling, eavesdropping, vandalism and hazing. - 17.
+Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - 18.
+Making an explicit threat on an Internet website against a school employee, a student, or any school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school at the time the threat was made or was available to third parties who worked or studied within the school grounds at the time the threat was made, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of his or her duties or employment status or status as a student inside the school.